Kleinaspergle

 Kleinaspergle is an early La Tène burial mound north of Hohenasperg, in Baden-Württemberg.

 In 1879, the mound was excavated by Oscar Fraas.
 Two burial chambers were uncovered.
 The main chamber had been plundered in the Middle Ages and was not able to be investigated, but the side chamber was untouched.
 Fraas was able to uncover several valuable artefacts from this chamber, the burial chamber of a high-status person, perhaps a woman.

-The artefacts uncovered attest to the scale of cultural transfer possible in Central Europe at this time (with Etruscan and Greek artefacts represented) and, furthermore, how Mediterranean material culture was embraced and adapted by Celtic elites and early La Tène craftsmen.
+The artifacts uncovered attest to the scale of cultural transfer possible in Central Europe of the period (with Etruscan and Greek artifacts represented) and, furthermore, they illustrate how Mediterranean material culture was embraced and adapted by Celtic elites and early La Tène craftsmen of the fifth/fourth century B.C.

 Excavation and identity of those buried

 Oscar Frass's excavation of Kleinaspergle.

 Kleinaspergle lies 1km north of the hillfort Hohenasperg.
 The burial mound is 7.5m tall and 60m in diameter.

 Excavations have revealed that the barrow originally had a large circular ditch around it.
 Several other burial mounds are in view of Hohenasperg, for example Hochdorf, though Kleinaspergle is the richest.

 Kleinaspergle was excavated by Oscar Fraas in 1879.
 He excavated the mound by digging a tunnel into its side, tall enough to stand in.
 He discovered the central burial chamber, which had been plundered as recently as the 13th century.
 The central burial was not searched as the shaft used by the plunderers had made the chamber unstable.
 Luckily, in the process, an untouched side chamber was uncovered.
 Fraas's excavation has been described as "unsystematic" and records of this investigation kept by Oskar Fraas and his son Eberhard are not very satisfactory.
 It is not entirely clear how far he investigated the side chamber or where each artefact was found.
 As early as 1902 Paul Reinecke complained that the basic facts of the burial were "unknown".
 (Note: Original German: "unediert".)
 Fraas believed he had found the remains of a burnt body in the side chamber, but this material has not come down to us.
 Nonetheless, Fraas uncovered various valuable objects through his excavation which have come down to us.

 Both burial chambers certainly represent the burials of elites.
 The gender of the person buried in the side chamber has been subject to some debate.
 Gender identification has been frustrated by the comparative paucity of personal ornament among the grave finds.
 Fraas identified the person as female, presumably on the basis of the lack of weaponry among the grave goods, which conventionally suggests a female burial.
 Paul Jacobsthal thought the presence of alcoholic residue in the stamnos ruled out an elite woman and Konrad Spindler felt that the drinking horns indicated a male burial.
 However, Wolfgang Kimmig has pointed out that this reasoning is poor.
 Similar drinking assemblages have been found in the Reinheim and Worms-Herrnsheim burials, both thought to be burials of women.